 Mission

 As a scholar, teacher, and citizen, I aim to use the tools of philosophical inquiry and clear, persuasive communication for the advancement of freedom, opportunity, and justice in a number of areas.
 These include quality public education and life opportunities for disadvantaged, under-resourced, and disabled persons.
-I study ethics, leadership, and public policy with a background in American philosophy in order to write, teach, and engage the public on pressing moral challenges.
+I study ethics, educational philosophy, and public policy with a background in American philosophy in order to write, teach, and engage the public on pressing moral challenges.

 About Me